What is Leprosy?

 When to see a doctor?

-You can consult a primary care doctor if you notice leprosy related symptoms on your body.
-The doctor may refer you to a leprosy specialist, general physician, or dermatologist
+You can consult a primary care doctor if you notice leprosy-related symptoms in your body.
+The doctor may refer you to a leprosy specialist, general physician, or dermatologist.

 Treatment for Leprosy

-Various leprostatic agents are used for leprosy treatment.
-A 3-drug combination of antibiotics consisting of dapsone, rifampicin, and clofazimine is prescribed for leprosy patients.
-The leprosy doctor may suggest anti-inflammatory drugs also.
+• Various leprostatic agents are used for leprosy treatment.
+A three-drug combination of antibiotics consisting of dapsone, rifampicin, and clofazimine is prescribed for leprosy patients.
+The leprosy doctor may also suggest anti-inflammatory drugs.

 Care at Medicover Hospitals

-At Medicover hospitals, we have the most reliable healthcare team of dermatologists, infectious disease specialists and general physicians who design a personalized treatment pathway for each patient.
-We adopt a multi-faceted approach in managing leprosy disease with the active participation of healthcare specialists from different departments to address the disease for holistic recovery and wellness.
-We aim to provide the best treatment outcomes and a satisfactory patient experiences at highly affordable cost.
+At Medicover hospitals, we have the most reliable healthcare team of dermatologists, infectious disease specialists, and general physicians who design a personalized treatment pathway for each patient.
+We adopt a multi-faceted approach to managing leprosy disease with the active participation of healthcare specialists from different departments to address the disease for holistic recovery and wellness.
+We aim to provide the best treatment outcomes and satisfactory patient experiences at a highly affordable cost.

 Citations